Andhra Pradesh

 The climate of Andhra Pradesh is predominantly tropical.

-- Summer: From March to June, with temperatures rising up to 45°C.
+• Summer: From March to June, with temperatures rising to 45°C.

-- Monsoon: From June to September, when the south-west monsoon brings rainfall.
+• Monsoon: From June to September, the southwest monsoon brings rainfall.

 Mineral Wealth and Natural Resources